Sri Lanka to slash military by a third to cut costs | Law-Order

 - Sri Lanka

-Sri Lanka will slash its army by a third to 135,000 by next year and to 100,000 by 2030, the defence minister said on Friday, as the country facing its worst economic crisis in more than seven decades tries to cut costs.
+Sri Lanka will slash its army by a third to 135,000 personnel by next year and to 100,000 by 2030, the state minister of defence said on Friday, as the country tries to cut costs in the face of its worst economic crisis in more than seven decades.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)